richarddwang/electra_pytorch/README.md

 - The python files `pretrian.py`, `finetune.py` are in fact converted from `Pretrain.ipynb` and `Finetune_GLUE.ipynb`.
 You can also use those notebooks to explore ELECTRA training and finetuning.

 # Advanced Details
-Below lists the details of the original implementation/paper that are easy to be overlooked, but I have identified and followed.
-And I found these details are indispensable to successfully replicate the results of the paper.
+Below lists the details of the [original implementation](https://github.com/google-research/electra)/paper that are easy to be overlooked and I have taken care of.
+I found these details are indispensable to successfully replicate the results of the paper.
 - Use Adam optimizer **without bias correction** (bias correction is default for Pytorch and fastai Adam optimizer)
 - There is a bug in how original implementation decays learning rates through layers.
 See [_get_layer_lrs](https://github.com/google-research/electra/blob/79111328070e491b287c307906701ebc61091eb2/model/optimization.py#L186)
 - Use clip gradient